 Cornell Professor: Saule Omarova

 This course will introduce students to key legal and regulatory issues raised by the globalization of financial markets and increasingly cross-border nature of financial transactions.
-Specific topics to be covered include an overview of the main issues in the operation and regulation of internationally active banking institutions, securities firms, insurance companies, hedge funds, and other types of financial intermediaries; the underlying dynamics in global capital and money markets; the role of central banks in ensuring global financial stability; the causes and consequences of the recent global financial crisis; and current regulatory issues raised by fintech.
+Specific topics to be covered include an overview of the main issues in the operation and regulation of internationally active banks, securities firms, insurance companies, hedge funds, and other types of financial institutions; the underlying dynamics in global capital and money markets; the role of central banks in ensuring global financial stability; the causes and consequences of financial crises; and the key legal and regulatory implications of the emerging fintech sector.